 How's your butt feel right now?
 How about your lower back?
 Do you feel like you have sufficient lumbar support?

-That's why we're going to dig in and find out which gaming chairs are the best of the best.
-Your butt and back will most certainly thank you!
+That's why we're going to dig in and find out which gaming chairs are the most comfortable without costing too much.
+Your butt and back will thank you for it!

 3. Respawn 200

-Price wise, you can get the Respawn 200 for around $200 (the list price is $215, but it’s almost always less than that on Amazon).
+The Respawn 200 is the cheapest gaming chair we recommend.
 It comes in five different colors, so you'll find that matches well with your gaming room.